dti-illinois/alexa-illinois/README.md

 | Women's Tennis |
 | Women's Track & Firld |
 | Wrestling |

 ## CUMTD
+This skill is designed for device deployed at bus stop around the campus of the University of Illinois at Urbana Champaign.
+It provides user with routes, buses and itineraries information.

+### User Guide
+- Invoke skill:
+   - Alexa, start bus checker.
+- Get stop name:
+   - Which stop is this.
+   - Tell me the stop.
+   - Where am I.
+   - Stop name.
+- Get route on service today:
+   - What lines go through this stop.
+   - What routes go through this stop.
+   - Tell me the routes.
+   - Tell me the lines.
+   - Route(s) on service.
+   - Route(s)
+- Get route on service by date:
+   - Will bus/line { route ID } on service (on) { date }.
+   - Whether bus/line { route ID } will be on service (on) {date}.
+- Get remaining waiting time for a route:
+   - When will/does bus/line { route ID } come.
+- Get planned trip for a destination:
+   - How to go do {destination stop name}.

+### Note
+- The code is hard coded to bus stop Transit Plaza (in front of bookstore).
+- User should use exact stop name to get a planned trip.

 ## Course Information
 ## Wireless Information